Hero and Leander (poem): Genre, source, and style

 The poem may be called an epyllion, that is, a "little epic": it is longer than a lyric or elegy, but concerned with love rather than with traditional epic subjects, and it has a lengthy digression – in this case, Marlowe's invented story of how scholars became poor.
-Marlowe certainly knew the story as told by both Ovid and by the Byzantine poet Musæus Grammaticus; Musaeus appears to have been his chief source.
+Marlowe certainly knew the story as told by both Ovid and by the Byzantine poet Musæus Grammaticus; Musæus appears to have been his chief source.

 Yet if Musaeus and Ovid gave it impetus, the poem is marked by Marlowe's unique style of extravagant fancy and violent emotion.
 Perhaps the most famous instance of these qualities in the poem is the opening description of Hero's costume, which includes a blue skirt stained with the blood of "wretched lovers slain" and a veil woven with flowers so realistic that she is continually forced to swat away bees.
 The final encounter of the two lovers is even more frenzied, with the two at times appearing closer to blows than to embraces.